Product · Pillar II · Protect

 Images, screened with the same rigor

 Generated images and uploads, checked against bespoke visual policies: content categories, composition rules, brand and platform requirements.
-Same policy model, same API, in production.
+Same policy model, with scalar checks for request paths and asynchronous batches for reviews and backfills.

 POST /v1/guardrails/media